 July is the month of fireworks and patriotism.
 It’s the month of cookouts and our country’s birth.
-For seniors in our communities, it can also mean problems with loneliness and isolation.
+For elders in our communities, it can also mean senior problems with loneliness and isolation.

 The reality is that as seniors start to slow down, they get out of the house less, do fewer activities, travel less often than they used to, and they may engage less in the community.

 How to Spot Senior Problems, Solutions for their Loved Ones

 They and their friends can slowly become invisible without really intending to.
 My mom was diagnosed with Multiple Sclerosis (MS) when I was in my teens and she lost the ability to drive.
 She was so frustrated because, except for Sundays and doctor appointments, she rarely got out of the house.
 And she didn’t have friends and neighbors dropping by the house to visit her either.
 It’s not because these people were intentionally neglecting her, it’s just that they were off living their own lives.

 Let’s be honest here — life is incredibly fast paced.
 We have jobs, kids, and well, LIVES that we are living.
 It’s not that we’re trying to not notice that someone is engaging less, it’s that we are just so busy that we don’t notice the differences, or rather their absences.

 If you have kids and a full time job, or maybe just a full time job, it can be hard to keep all the balls in the air at the same time.
 Summer breaks used to be a time of leisure, of long days at the pool, and maybe running down the street to a friend’s house.
 Now, summers are about summer camps, day camp, and ferrying your kids back and forth to activities as fast as you can get them there.
 Some days you feel like a taxi service.